replicatedhq/replicated-field-labs/instruqt/closing-information-gap/04-adding-to-the-chart/assignment.md

 the same annotation._

-Adding Your Definition to the Harbor Helm Chart
+Adding Your Definition to the Slackernews Helm Chart
 ===============================================

-Knowing that you should create a secret for your support bundle sets you up to include it into the Harbor Helm chart.
+Knowing that you should create a secret for your support bundle sets you up to include it into the Slackernews Helm chart.
 There's some boilerplate required to define that secret consistently with the naming, annotation, and labeling conventions used in the chart.
 Bitnami, who provided the chart we're working with, has a set of these.
 Your team likely has some as well.

-Open the manifest editor and create a new file named `support-bundle.yaml` in the directory `harbor/templates/troubleshoot`.
+Open the manifest editor and create a new file named `support-bundle.yaml` in the directory `slackernews/templates/troubleshoot`.
 This will be the template that creates the support bundle specification secret when the Helm chart is installed.

 ![Creating the Support Bundle Template](../assets/creating-the-support-bundle-template.png)